Imran Khan is born

 Birth of a Bangladesh fast bowler.
 The injury-prone Mashrafe Mortaza spearheaded the nation's bowling attack for much of its first decade in Tests.
 It was in one-dayers, though, that he shone brightest: his 6 for 26 against Kenya broke the national record, and he engineered one of Bangladesh's most famous wins with his four wickets against India in the 2007 World Cup.
 He took 4 for 44 to set up Bangladesh's maiden ODI win against New Zealand in 2008.
-That form prompted the IPL's Kolkata Knight Riders to to sign him on for $600,000.
-After Bangladesh's disappointing campaign in the 2009 World Twenty20, he was named captain for the tours of West Indies and Zimbabwe - though he didn't fill the post for long, thanks to injury.
+That form prompted the IPL's Kolkata Knight Riders to sign him on for $600,000.
+After Bangladesh's disappointing campaign in the 2009 World T20, he was named captain for the tours of West Indies and Zimbabwe - though he didn't fill the post for long, thanks to injury.
 He returned to limited-overs cricket in 2010, but missed the World Cup at home again due to injury.
 He played in the 2014 World T20, hosted by Bangladesh, and the 2015 World Cup in Australia.